Family Nurse Practitioner (FNP), Primary Care Postgraduate Certificate

 Contact an Admissions Advisor for more information about the number of hours needed to complete the clinical requirement.

-Note: At this time, residents of the following states and territories may not enroll in this program: Hawaii, Louisiana, New York, Oregon, Tennessee, Utah, Guam, and Puerto Rico.
+Note: At this time, residents of the following states and territories may not enroll in this program: Hawaii, Louisiana, New York, Oregon, Tennessee, Utah, and Guam.
 In addition, international students are not eligible to enroll in this program.

 The postgraduate APRN certificate programs at Purdue Global are accredited by the Commission on Collegiate Nursing Education (www.CCNEAccreditation.org).